Noam Chomsky

 III - Life advices by Noam Chomsky

 Noam is neither a wise man nor a counselor.
 He takes great care not to preach or offer concrete solutions.
-Of course, there's no denying the fact that Noam Chomsky IQ really gave him an edge over people.
+Of course, there's no denying the fact that Noam Chomsky's I.Q. gave him an edge over people.

 Chomsky's main piece of "advice" to the populace is to band together if they want to make any changes or get better off in the face of highly concentrated corporate power.
-With few exceptions, individuals lack power on their own, but in a group, we can experience unity, trust, and real power.
+With few exceptions, individuals cannot independently, but in a group, we can experience unity, trust, and absolute power.

-His advice to those seeking "the truth" is to "read the documentation" and ignore rumors or any stories that are continually told without citing the original sources.
+His advice to those seeking "the truth" is to "read the documentation" and ignore rumors or stories that are continually told without citing the sources.

 WHAT IS YOUR IQ?